habi/acinar-analysis-manuscript/manuscript.md

 #### Acinar structure

-Due to the lack of precise and complete three-dimensional data, simulations of airflow in the lung are based on relatively simple acinar models.
+Due to the lack of precise and complete three-dimensional data, simulations of airflow in the lung are based on simple idealized acinar models [@doi:10.1115/1.4039680; @doi:10.1155/2019/5952941].
 The question of how well these models represent lung physiology remains open until the necessary data and physiologically correct models are available.
 To contribute to the validation of the computational fluid dynamics simulations, we extracted individual acini and determined their volume and their number of alveoli throughout rat lung development.